Skin cancer prevention

 Grants provide up to $25,000 for shade development in schools and $50,000 for community groups and can include up to $700 for sun protection items (excluding GST).
 Applicants may also request up to $700 for sun protection items only.

 Funding under the Program is highly competitive with a total of 1,083 shade grants awarded in the first three rounds.
 In these rounds, one in four grant applications were successfully awarded a grant.
 Based on this, it is expected that more applications will be received than can be funded.

-The Shade Grants Program will open in the second half of 2019.
+The Shade Grants Program Round 5 will open in mid-2020.

 The Department of Health and Human Services holds a notification register with details of schools and community organisations interested in future rounds of the Program.

 If you wish to be notified when new funding rounds open, please add your details to the Shade Grants notification register.